Buying Subject to an Existing Loan

 What Buying Subject to Means

 Buying subject to means buying a home subject to the existing mortgage.
-It means the seller is not paying off the existing mortgage and the buyer is taking over the payments.
+It means the seller is not paying off the existing mortgage, and the buyer is instead taking over the payments.
 The unpaid balance of the existing mortgage is then calculated as part of the buyer's purchase price.

-Reasons a Buyer May Purchase a Home Subject to a Mortgage
+Reasons a Buyer May Purchase a Subject-to Property

-The primary reason for buying subject to is to take over the seller's existing interest rate.
+For a general homebuyer, the primary reason for buying subject-to is to take over the seller's existing interest rate.
 If present interest rates are at 7% and a seller has a 5% fixed interest rate, that 2% variance can make a huge difference in the buyer's monthly payment.
 For example:

-The Difference Between Subject to and a Loan Assumption
+The Difference Between a Subject-to and a Loan Assumption

-In a subject to transaction, neither the seller nor the buyer tells the existing lender that the seller has sold the property and the buyer is now making the payments.
+In a subject-to transaction, neither the seller nor the buyer tells the existing lender that the seller has sold the property and the buyer is now making the payments.
 The buyer did not obtain the bank's permission to take over the loan.
 Lenders put special verbiage into their mortgages and trust deeds that give the lender the right to accelerate the loan and invoke a “due-on” clause in the event of a transfer.
 This simply means the loan balance is due in full.

 Not every bank will call a loan due and payable upon transfer.
 In certain situations, some banks are simply happy that somebody—anybody—is making the payments.
 But banks can exercise their right to call a loan due to the acceleration clause in the mortgage or trust deed, which is a risk for the buyer.
 If the buyer can't pay off the loan upon the bank's demand, the bank could initiate foreclosure.